Implicit differentiation for fast hyperparameter selection in non-smooth convex learning

 \Cref{pb:generic_inner_pb} is typically solved using iterative solvers.
 In practice, the number of iterations is limited to reduce computation time, and also since very precise solutions are generally not necessary for machine learning tasks.
 Thus, \Cref{eq:fixed_point_smooth} is not exactly satisfied at machine precision, and consequently the linear system to solve \Cref{eq:grad_smooth} does not lead to the exact gradient $\nabla_{\lambda}\mathcal{L}(\lambda)$, see \citet{Ablin_Peyre_Moreau2020} for quantitative convergence results.
 However, \citet{Pedregosa16} showed that one can resort to \emph{approximate gradients} when the inner problem is smooth, justifying that implicit differentiation can be applied using an approximation of $\hat \beta$.
-Interestingly, this approximation scheme was shown to yield significant practical speedups when solving \Cref{pb:bilevel_opt}, while preserving theoretical properties of convergence toward the optimum. \paragraph{Iterative differentiation.} Iterative differentiation computes the gradient $\nabla_{\lambda} \cL (\lambda)$ by differentiating through the iterates of the algorithm used to solve \Cref{pb:generic_inner_pb}.
-Iterative differentiation can be applied using the \forward (\citealt{Wengert1964,Deledalle_Vaiter_Fadili_Peyre14,Franceschi_Donini_Frasconi_Pontil17}) or the \backward (\citealt{Linnainmaa1970,Lecun_Bottou_Orr_Muller2012,Domke12}).
-Both rely on the chain rule, the gradient being decomposed as a large product of matrices, computed either in a forward or backward way.
-Note that \forwardandbackward are algorithm-dependent: in this section we illustrate iterative differentiation for proximal gradient descent (PGD, \citealt{Lions_Mercier1979,Combettes_Wajs05}), using the \forward (\Cref{alg:forward_pgd}), and the \backward (\Cref{alg:backward_pgd}).
+Interestingly, this approximation scheme was shown to yield significant practical speedups when solving \Cref{pb:bilevel_opt}, while preserving theoretical properties of convergence toward the optimum.
+Practitioners now have access to powerful software to use \implicitfull with smooth inner optimization problems \citep{jaxopt}.